ozankenangungor/orderbook-replay-lab/README.md

-# rust-latency-lob
+# orderbook-replay-lab-rs

 A Rust workspace for low-latency limit order book (LOB) research.
 It focuses on deterministic replay, a minimal L2 book, and latency/throughput metrics.
 Designed to be readable and extendable for learning and prototyping.
 Targets Rust 2021 on the stable toolchain.
-Repository name: orderbook-replay-lab.
+Repository name: orderbook-replay-lab-rs.

 ## What it does
 - Defines a strict market event model (L2 deltas) with integer ticks/lots.